kraj/meta-altera/README.md

 Please follow the recommended setup procedures of your OE distribution.

+Supported u-boot and linux kernels
+===
+It is important to understand the support and release of u-boot-socfpga and linux-socfpga in the github.com/altera-opensource repositories.
+Only currently supported and maintained releases/branches are available in the repository.
+As such, supported kernel and u-boot releases are updated regularly in currently supported meta-altera branches.
+Kernel and u-boot releases which are no longer supported are removed.

 Supported branches
 ==================
 Only branches listed appropriately in https://wiki.yoctoproject.org/wiki/Stable_branch_maintenance are maintained.